gwer/autobun/packages/autobun/README.md

 bun add autobun preact preact-render-to-string
 ```

-Autobun doesn't have its own preact Preact to let you choose your preferred version and avoid conflicts.
+Autobun doesn't have its own Preact to let you choose your preferred version and avoid conflicts.

 ## Activate Preact